Ikeda school massacre

 The Ikeda school massacre (sometimes referred to as the Osaka school massacre) was a school stabbing and mass murder that occurred in Ikeda, Osaka Prefecture, Japan, on 8 June 2001.
 Mamoru Takuma, a 37-year-old ex-convict with a history of mentally disturbed and anti-social behavior, stabbed eight students to death and seriously wounded fifteen others in a knife attack that lasted several minutes.
 Takuma was sentenced to death in August 2003, and executed in September 2004.
-As of 2025, it is currently the deadliest school attack in Japanese history.
+As of 2026, it is currently the deadliest school attack in Japanese history.

 Perpetrator

 Mamoru Takuma was a 37-year-old ex-convict from Itami, Hyōgo Prefecture, who had a long history of mentally disturbed and anti-social behavior since childhood and an extensive criminal record that included a conviction for rape.
 As a teenager, Takuma's volatile behavior led to him being kicked out of school and his father eventually disowning him.
 After being released from prison in 1989, Takuma moved to the nearby city of Ikeda, Osaka Prefecture, working various part-time jobs in the area but often being fired for erratic or violent behavior.

-In 1999, he was detained at a psychiatric hospital while working as a janitor at Itami City Ikejiri Elementary, after slipping his temazepam into tea he served in a teachers' room at the school, resulting in staff being hospitalized.
-Takuma attempted suicide at the psychiatric hospital but was soon determined as fit to be released.
+In 1999, he was detained at a psychiatric hospital while working as a janitor at Itami City Ikejiri Elementary, after slipping his temazepam into tea he served in a teachers' room at the school, resulting in four staff members being hospitalized.
+Takuma then attempted suicide at the psychiatric hospital, but was soon determined as fit to be released.
 In October 2000, Takuma was charged with assaulting a bellhop while working as a taxi driver in Osaka.
 He was to attend a court hearing scheduled for 8 June 2001, the day on which the massacre occurred.